William L. Pfeifer, Jr. – Attorney at Law

 Pfeifer is active in a variety of civic, political, and professional organizations.
 Some of Pfeifer’s professional involvements have included serving on the Board of Editors of The Alabama Lawyer (2004-2006), the Alabama State Bar Indigent Defense Task Force (1999-2001), and the Alabama State Bar Volunteer Lawyers Program (1999 – present).
 He served on the advisory board of Mitigation Services of Alabama, and is a member of the American Bar Association (ABA) Council of Appellate Lawyers.

-Pfeifer has taught a number of continuing legal education seminars on topics such as the right to a speedy trial, representing children arrested and charged as adults, the assertion of the Fifth Amendment privilege against self-incrimination, and the impact of social media on courtroom proceedings.
+Pfeifer has taught state and national continuing legal education seminars on topics such as the right to a speedy trial, representing children arrested and charged as adults, the assertion of the Fifth Amendment privilege against self-incrimination, and the impact of social media on courtroom proceedings.
 He has also been a guest speaker at various political and civic events, addressing topics such as election law, poll watching procedures, and combating voter intimidation.